LenderPanel.com

 The Chorley & District Building Society

-Recently asked questions relating to The Chorley & District Building Society transfer of equity
+The Chorley & District Building Society transfer of equity: q and a’s

-• I am in the process of remortgaging my home in Littleborough does my lawyer have to be on the The Chorley & District Building Society Solicitor panel.
+• I am thinking of remortgaging my home in Miles Platting does my lawyer need to be on the The Chorley & District Building Society Conveyancing panel.
 The conveyancing also involves a transfer of equity.

 Can you provide the name(s) and addresse(s) of those who jointly own the premises with you?